 This holiday season, millions of families in places like Yemen, Syria and South Sudan are displaced by war and conflict; communities in Mexico, Puerto Rico and Colombia are rebuilding after natural disasters; and young people in Jordan and Kenya are looking for jobs and a path towards a brighter future.
 Together, Mercy Corps and adventure footwear company KEEN are teaming up to do something about it.

-From November 20 to December 24, KEEN will give five dollars of every shoe sold on its website to support Mercy Corps’ work around the world as part of their Pair with Purpose campaign.
-The campaign will feature stories about individuals who created lasting change in their communities with the help of Mercy Corps and its supporters.
+From November 20 to December 24, KEEN gave five dollars of every shoe sold on its website to support Mercy Corps’ work around the world as part of their Pair with Purpose campaign.
+In total, this campaign raised $212,625 for Mercy Corps.
+The campaign featured stories about individuals who created lasting change in their communities with the help of Mercy Corps and its supporters.

-Shoppers will also have the chance to join the KEEN community by making their own donation to Mercy Corps, helping to provide lifesaving assistance to communities affected by conflict, displacement, natural disasters, climate change, and other emergencies.
+Shoppers also had the chance to join the KEEN community by making their own donation to Mercy Corps, helping to provide lifesaving assistance to communities affected by conflict, displacement, natural disasters, climate change, and other emergencies.

 “With all the recent calamity caused by hurricanes in the Atlantic, as well as long-standing crises in places like Niger and Syria, we feel this is the right time and the right place to make positive change,” says Mark Steinbuck, grants and community specialist at KEEN.
 “Especially over the holidays, we want to make sure we are putting our values into action by supporting vulnerable communities all over the world.